Giovanni21M/BrainTrainer/README.md

 See how well you're doing and win or lose once time is up.
 The option to play again is available.

-Tested on Windows 10 in Android Studio 2.2.1.
+Developed on Windows 10 in Android Studio 2.2.1.
 Written in Java.